Web-Coders-2020/Soen-387-Projects/README.md

 # Chat Server

-## Pourpose
+## Purpose
-Pourpose of this mini project is to build a chat server using various java web-based technology.
+Purpose of this mini project is to build a chat server using various java web-based technology.
 Also some other web-based technology for the front-end development.

 ## Project Description